coderaiser/putout/README.md

 ![putout](https://github.com/coderaiser/putout/blob/master/images/putout-logo.svg)

-🐊**Putout** is JavaScript Linter and pluggable and configurable code transformer based on **Babel** with built-in **ESLint**.
+🐊**Putout** is JavaScript Linter, pluggable and configurable code transformer based on **Babel** with built-in **ESLint**.
 It has [a lot of transformations](#-built-in-transformations) that keeps your codebase in a clean state, removing any code smell and making code readable according to best practices.
 The main target is **JavaScript**, but:

 - ✅ JSX;